olsson-group/wandb_utils/README.md

 To delete all untagged models in {project_name}.

-By default this wandb tags the "latest" or "best" models.
+By default wandb tags the "latest" or "best" models.

 Run

     python scripts/delet_untagged.py {project_name} --dry_run

-for a dry run to see which models will be saved/deleted
+for a dry run to see which models will be kept/deleted